pradeepsinngh/Quick-Machine-Learning-Notes/16 Recurrent Neural Networks/README.md

 A part of neural network that preserves some state across time step is called a memory cells (or simple cell).

 ### Input and Output Sequences:
-A RNN can simultaneously take a sequence of inputs and produce a sequence of outputs.
-For eg: predicting time series suc as stock price.
+1. Seq to Seq: A RNN can simultaneously take a sequence of inputs and produce a sequence of outputs.
+          - For eg: predicting time series suc as stock price.
+2. Seq to Vector: feed the network a sequence of inputs, and ignore all outputs except for the last one.
+             - For eg: Feed a movie review and model will give you a sentiment score.
+3. Vector to Seq: Feed single input at the first time step (and 0 at all other time steps) and let it output a seq.
+             - For eg: Input a image and output could be a caption for that image.
+4. Seq to Vector is called Encode and Vect to Seq is called Decoder.
+And these both are used Machine translation tasks.
+And, this two-step model is called Encode-Decoder model.

+#### How do you handle variable length Input and Output Sequences?
+**Input Sequences:** Padd with zero
+**Output Sequences:** Define a special output called an end-of-sequence token (EOS token).
+And, any output past the EOS should be ignored.